0evashish/0evashish/README.md

 ### Devashish Here
 # Welcome to my github! 👋
 <div align="center">
 	<img src="https://github.com/0evashish/images/blob/main/Add%20a%20heading.png">
 </div>

-## About me :mortar_board:
+## About me
+I am currently a Final year student pursuing B.Tech at MNIT, Jaipur.
-I am a student, currently studying in Vellore Institute of Technology.
-From very early on in my life, I started to fall in love with technology 😍 This love has helped me develop a very good technological mindset, and given me the curiosity to learn more.
-I firmly believe that **no amount of knowledge is enough knowledge**. 🧠
+From very early on in my life i was peculiar interest in technology, Space and This interest has helped me develop a very good technological mindset, and given me the curiosity to learn more.

 ## What I know :computer:
 - **Competitive Programming**
+	- C++/C
-	- Python ❤️
+	- Inrtroductory JAVA and Python
-	- C++
-	- Some Java
 - **Frontend Development**
-	- HTML, CSS and Javascript :white_check_mark:
+	- HTML, CSS and Javascript
-	- Bootstrap
+	- Tailwind >>
-	- React with Redux :electron:
+	- React with Redux
-	- React Native
+	- Introductory React Native

 ## What I want to do next :thinking:
 - Backend Development (to become a Full-Stack developer)